adityabhalla-code/Infrastructure-as-code-aws-cdk/README.md

 # aws-mlops-cdk
 > ### Cdk toolkit for model building ci pipeline

-This projects deploy the aws resources to build a ci pipeline for model training. using AWS clouformation toolkit and is deployed via gitlab CI.
+This projects deploy the aws resources to build a ci pipeline for model training and model deployment based on the below architecture. using AWS clouformation toolkit.

 ## MLOPS architecture
 ![MLOPS Architecture](./design/arch.png)